PankevichSergey/Huffman-Archiver/readme.md

  This archiver uses [Haffman Algorithm](https://en.wikipedia.org/wiki/Huffman_coding).

-It has a simple console interface, call `archiver - h` to find out more.
+It has a simple console interface, call `archiver -h` to find out more.

 ## Format of file